The Best drone landing pad for all: Hoodman Drone Launch Pad

 Sometimes, a piece of flat wood or cardboard can simply do the trick.
-But when you take it out for hiking or travel, they may fail you because of the poor portability and durability.
+But when you take it out for hiking or travel, it may fail you because of the poor portability and durability.

 A drone landing pad would be a good thing you should consider.
 But the question is how to choose the right one.

 Before presenting the best drone landing pad for you, let’s take a quick look at the criteria first.

 What makes a good drone landing pad and how to choose the right size?

-- Heavy enough to plant firmly when takeoff and landing even in windy days.
+- Heavy enough to plant firmly when takeoff and landing even on windy days.
 This is a must-have feature because when launching or landing the propeller wash could be very violent, otherwise, there is no point using one.

 - Easy to set up and fold.
 A good landing pad should be easy to fold and carry, and you don’t need to use pegs or stakes to fix it.

 - Waterproof.
 As drones are not water-resistant, they are vulnerable to water and snow.
 A waterproof landing pad will prevent it from getting wet.

 - Solid and good durability.
-You may probably use it in hot summer, cold winter or on the beach.
-A solid and durable one would likely to survive all the harsh conditions.
+You may probably use it in hot summer, cold winter, or on the beach.
+A solid and durable one would likely survive all the harsh conditions.